pat-laugh/pkl/README.md

 See how PKL positions the keys and their frequencies:
 ![PKL Letter Frequencies](https://github.com/pat-laugh/power-keyboard-layout/blob/master/pkl.png)

+The layout also advocates for a new position of the right hand.
+Instead of holding the fingers at the "Home Row" (on "JKL;"/"EUL;" in QWERTY/PKL setups), you put them in a kind of circle such that the right thumb presses on the N key, so you have 5 fingers on letters instead of having the thumb on the space bar:
+"NJIOP"/"NEIOP" in QWERTY/PKL setups.

 ## Concept

-To change a new layout or change an existing one, in Linux and Mac, you can modify an XML file.
+To change a new layout or change an existing one, in Linux and Mac, you can modify text files.
 In Windows 7, you have to use a tool provided my Microsoft.
 For the moment, this repository will concentrate on Linux and Mac.